A Beginner’s Guide to Companion Planting in the Vegetable Garden

 PeasAlyssum, Beans, Carrots, Chives, Corn, Cucumbers, MintGarlic, Onions

-PotatoesBeans, Cabbage, Catmint, Cilantro, Corn, Eggplant, Lettuce, Peas, Radishes, SpinachCucumber, Pumpkin, Sunfloweroften used as trap crops for flea beetles.
+PotaotesBeans, Cabbage, Catmint, Cilantro, Corn, Eggplant, Lettuce, Peas, Radishes, SpinachCucumber, Pumpkin, SunflowerOften used as trap crops for flea beetles.

-RadishesBeans, Beets, Carrots, Nasturtiums, Peas, SpinachCabbage, Cauliflower, Brussel Sprouts
+RadishesBeans, Beets, Carrots, Nasturtiums, Peas, SpinachCabbage, Cauliflower, Brussels Sprouts

 ZucchiniBeans, Corn, Nasturtium, Oregano, Peas, Radishes, Zinnias